 The Aircraft Accessibility for Persons with Disabilities Code

 This law protects people with disabilities from discrimination.
 According to this law, you are allowed to fly with your ESA free of charge.
 Of course, as always, there are rules and regulations to follow if you want to fly with Fido.
 Always check the airline’s ESA policy to make sure you check all the boxes on their list.
 Also, have your ESA letter ready!

 The laws that protect an emotional support animal in Alberta are often gray areas.
 ESA laws change from one province to the next.
 Most provinces protect people with mental disabilities from discrimination.
 Still, make sure you know which laws apply to the specific province you’re living in with your emotional support dog or cat.

 There is no law that says you are allowed to take your ESA to work with you.
 Remember, ESAs do not have the same legal protection as service dogs.
-Your best chance to get Fido into the office is asking your boss.
+Your best chance to get Fido into the office is to ask your boss.
 It obviously helps if your dog is very, very well behaved.
 Who knows, maybe your boss will say yes!
-But so we are aware, they have every right to not grant you permission.
+But simply be aware that they can also choose not to grant you permission.

 If you want to live in rented accommodation with your ESA, you have to discuss it with your landlord.

 ESA Campus Housing

 Like with housing laws, ESA campus housing depends on whether or not a campus has a pet policy or not.
 Phone your school and ask them what their pet policy is and whether they would make an exception for your ESA.

 Punishment for Misrepresenting an Assistance Animal in Canada

 Alberta has harsh punishments in place for anyone who misrepresents an assistance animal.
 Anyone caught misrepresenting an assistance animal could be slapped with a fine of up to $3000.